yuniapak/u2_hw_mongoose_plants/README.md

 }
 ```

-Test delete (DEL) in Postman using a URL like this http://localhost:3000/api/plants/5e38921e9c3bd077f50dc9a2
+Test delete (DEL) in Insomnia using a URL like this http://localhost:4000/api/plants/5e38921e9c3bd077f50dc9a2

 Success!
 We built a full CRUD JSON API in MongoDB, Mongoose, and Express using Express Router!

-### Deployment
+## Deployment
 ![](https://miro.medium.com/max/1320/1*owg5RPtazedwH8fxpZF_vg.png)
 > Image from [heroku.com](https://www.heroku.com)